-This longitudinal survey of youth with disabilities (age 13 to 21 in December 2011) will inform policymakers and educators in understanding the extent to which youth with disabilities make transitions to postsecondary experiences such as college, work, and independent living, and how to make those experiences more successful.
+This study is the third in a series examining the characteristics and school experiences of a nationally representative sample of youth with disabilities.
+NLTS 2012 focuses on students ages 13 to 21 (in December 2011) but also includes a small sample of students without disabilities to enable direct comparisons of students with and without individualized education programs (IEPs).
 It is part of the congressionally-mandated National Assessment of the Individuals with Disabilities Education Improvement Act of 2004 (IDEA 2004, P.L.
 108-446) and is supported with funds authorized under Section 664 of the Act.
 The study will address such question as: